 Tabs and Indents

 Use this tab to specify where you want spaces in your code.
-To have RubyMine automatically insert a space at a location, select the check box next to this location in the list.
+To have IntelliJ IDEA automatically insert a space at a location, select the check box next to this location in the list.
 The results are displayed in the Preview pane.

 Wrapping and Braces

-In this tab, customize the code style options, which RubyMine will apply on reformatting the source code.
+In this tab, customize the code style options, which IntelliJ IDEA will apply when reformatting the source code.
 The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, etc.).
 The right-hand pane shows preview.

 Alignment takes precedence over indentation options.